rodolfoacostacastro/mky-mky/README.md

 ## Fabrication Files

-if you want to order the pcbs yourself you find all the needed files also
+if you want to order the pcbs yourself you find all the needed files here